MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-sharepoint-search-admin-scripts.md

 ## Before you start

-You must be a SharePoint Online or global administrator to run the following admin scripts.
+You must be a [SharePoint Administrator](/sharepoint/sharepoint-admin-role) or [above](/microsoft-365/admin/add-users/about-admin-roles) in Microsoft 365 to run the following admin scripts.
 Before you use the PowerShell scripts in this article, you need to do the following:

 1. If you haven’t, [download the latest SharePoint Online Management Shell](https://go.microsoft.com/fwlink/p/?LinkId=255251).